Probing holography in $p$-adic CFT: Path integrals for the isotropic sector

-Let us look deeper into this $k_t(\lambda_t)$, by stepping outwards away from the horizon.
-Starting from depth 1, we adopt the same recursion as used in the Bruhat-Tits tree case.
-Therefore, the recursion relation stays the same as (\ref{eq:recursion}) for any depth $n>2$ implying that $\alpha_{\pm}$ are unchanged as in (\ref{eq:roots}).
-When $n=2$, $\phi_{n-2}$ there is replaced by $\phi_{0,s},s=0,\dots,l-1$, and $\phi_{n-1}$ becomes $\phi_{1,s}=k_t(\lambda_t)\phi_{0,s}$.
-Then, the initial condition gives:
+Let us take a deeper look into this $k_t(\lambda_t)$, by stepping outward away from the horizon.
+Starting from depth 1, we adopt the same recursion as used in the isotropic case on the Bruhat-Tits tree.
+Therefore, the recursion relation here stays the same as (\ref{eq:recursion}) for any depth $n>2$, implying that solutions $\alpha_{\pm}$ to the characteristic equation are the same as (\ref{eq:roots}).
+When $n=2$, the field value $\phi_{n-2}$ in \eqref{eq:recursion} is replaced by $\phi_{0,s},s=0,\dots,l-1$, and $\phi_{n-1}$ in \eqref{eq:recursion} becomes $\phi_{1,s}=k_t(\lambda_t)\phi_{0,s}$.
+Then, the initial condition here gives:

 Numerically, we observe that the coefficient of the highest degree in $\lambda_t$ for the polynomial $\phi_{N,s}=\left(\tilde{c}_{+,t}\left(\phi_{0,s}\right)\cdot \alpha_{+,t}^N+\tilde{c}_{-,t}\left(\phi_{0,s}\right)\cdot\alpha_{-,t}^N\right)\phi_{0,s}$ is $(-1)^{N}\phi_{0,s}/\left(p^N-p^{N-1}\right)$, where $\alpha_{+,t}$ and $\alpha_{-,t}$ are the same as in (\ref{eq:value}).
 Thus, the constant term is